-Making sure each of the panellist's computers are measured
+Making sure each of the panelist's computers are measured

 Getting the panel members to activate all of their Internet access points is basically a matter of persuasion.
 This is done with the help of e-mail reminders in which we refer to the computers registered in the initial survey.
-In that survey the panellists are asked to label their computers in a way that they will know which computer is which when we refer to them.
 We also use an incentive system, based on premium bonds and hence a chance to win money, that encourages the panel members to activate all of their computers.

-We do not, however, want computers in the measurement that are used by too many persons, since we would then run the risk of measuring Internet use of others than the actual panel members.
+We do not, however, want computers in the measurement that are used by too many people, since we would then run the risk of measuring Internet use of others than the actual panel members.
 Therefore computers that are situated outside home and work and that are used by more than six users are excluded.
 In effect that means that we miss the Internet use from libraries and Internet cafes, but that is considered a price worth paying for an otherwise very reliable measurement.

-In the cases where we know a person uses more computers than he or she have activated, we use a rather complex procedure for statistically ascribing traffic patterns to non-measured computers on the basis of similar computers used by similar people.
+In cases where we know a person uses more computers than he or she has activated, we use a rather complex procedure for statistically ascribing traffic patterns to non-measured computers on the basis of similar computers used by similar people.